brannondorsey/GloVe-experiments/README.md

 ## Getting Started

 These small experiments can be run in MacOS or Linux environments (sorry ~~not sorry~~ Windoze users).
+If you'd prefer to run these experiments via Docker jump down to the [Running with Docker](#running-with-docker) section.

 ```bash
 # clone this repo